Women, Headaches and Migraines

 About the Author

-Karen Teague-Clark, PA specializes in treating women of all ages suffering from headaches, including migraines and tension headaches at Cone Health Centers for Women’s Healthcare at Stoney Creek and Kernersville
+Karen Teague-Clark, PA specializes in treating women of all ages suffering from headaches, including migraines and tension headaches at Cone Health Centers for Women’s Healthcare and Kernersville